How to transfer calls to external numbers in Zendesk IVR

 Written by

-How to Transfer Calls to External Numbers in Zendesk IVR
+Banner image for How to transfer calls to external numbers in Zendesk IVR

 Setting up your phone system to route calls to external numbers can solve several real support challenges.
 Maybe you have a specialist contractor who handles specific technical issues.
 Perhaps you need after-hours calls to reach an on-call team.
 Or you simply want overflow calls to go to an external call center when your team is swamped.

 This guide walks you through configuring Zendesk Talk IVR to transfer calls to external numbers.
-We'll cover everything from the initial setup to reporting on those transfers, plus some important limitations you should know about before going live.
+We'll cover everything you need to know about Zendesk IVR transfer to external number setups, from initial configuration to reporting on those transfers, plus some important limitations you should know about before going live.

 If you're already using Zendesk for your support operations, adding external number routing extends your capabilities without requiring a separate phone system.